Certificate in Digital Media

 Complete the application form and return it with your $25 nonrefundable fee to the address indicated.
 This fee covers processing, recordkeeping, and certificate costs.
 After the application form and fee are processed, we will send you a confirmation letter and Notification of Completion form.
 Use this form to keep track of classes you're taking toward your certificate.
 When you complete your last class, return the Notification form.
 We will verify successful completion of all requirements and send you the Chancellor's Certificate in Digital Graphics.

-If you want to register online, the Certificate Registration Code is X9010 for the Digital Graphics & Media Certificate.
+If you want to sign up online, the Certificate Registration Code is CT810-X9010 for the Digital Graphics & Media Certificate.